 Tower of winds

-On the Roman agora, overlooked by the acropolis and the parthenon stands the octagonal marble edifice of the Horologion of Andronicos, which was erected by the Macedonian astronomer Andronicos around 50 BCE.
+On the Roman Agora overlooked by the acropolis and the parthenon – see Classical Greece for yachtspersons – stands the octagonal marble edifice of the Horologion of Andronicos which was erected by the Macedonian astronomer Andronicos around 50 BCE.

-To the ancients, the winds had divine powers and on the frieze of each side below the conical rooftop there is a sculpted figure of the wind deity ruling the compass point to which it faces.
+To the ancients, the winds had divine powers and on the frieze of each side below the conical rooftop there is a sculpted figure of one of the Anemoi or a wind deity ruling the compass point to which it faces.

 The term Horologion also acknowledges the other features of the tower that Andronicos incorporated: sundials and a complicated internal water clock with a supply from the Acropolis above.